Meclizine

 What if I miss giving my pet the medication?

-Give the missed dose as soon as you remember, and then wait the recommended amount of time between doses.
+If you miss a dose, give it as soon as you remember, and then wait the recommended amount of time between doses.
 Never give your pet two doses at once or give extra doses.

 Are there any potential side effects?